zibasec/assignments/README.md

 ## Instructions

-You must submit code in Python, JavaScript, or Go – choose the language that you’re strongest in.
+You must submit code in Python or JavaScript/nodejs – choose the language that you’re strongest in.
 If you want to use another language, we may be able to accommodate you, but please check with us first.

 Your code sample is due one-week starting on the day after you've been given a link to this repo.
 Please don’t be late; if you miss the deadline, that’ll jeopardize your application.